grybouilli/latent-vector-synthesis/README.md

 3 - Run latent-vector-synth.pd in Pure Data.

 * Make sure the right audio output device is selected (Go to Media —> Audio Settings…)
-* In the upper left corner of the GUI, press RESET and then RANDOMIZE ALL.
+* Press RESET and then RANDOMIZE ALL.
 Make sure the DSP toggle is on.
-* In the lower right corner of the GUI, make sure to toggle AUDIO OUT and raise the gain.
+* Make sure to toggle AUDIO OUT and raise the gain.

-4 - Play!
+4 - Happy droning!

 ## References